 Photo credit Sam Kelman

 Makenna Goodman is an editor and a writer.
+She is the author of two critically acclaimed novels, Helen of Nowhere and The Shame.

-She is the author of two novels: Helen of Nowhere published in the US by Coffee House, 2025; in the UK by Fitzcarraldo, 2026; and in Spain by Mutatis Mutandis Editorial.
-Her first novel, The Shame (Milkweed Editions, 2020), was named a Harvard Review Favorite Book of 2020, a White Review Best Book of the Year, a Refinery29 Best New Book, a Literary Hub Recommended Read, a Bustle Most Anticipated Book, a Boston.com Book Club Pick, and more, and has been translated into Farsi.
+Her first novel, The Shame, published by Milkweed Editions, 2020, was named a Harvard Review Favorite Book, a White Review Best Book of the Year, a Refinery29 Best New Book, a Literary Hub Recommended Read, and more.
+The Shame has been translated into Farsi.

 Please direct all literary inquiries to Sarah Bowlin, Aevitas Creative Management, sbowlin@aevitascreative.com